netxms/netxms-doc/admin/web-services-monitoring.rst

 DCI Configuration
 -----------------

 DCI configuration provides DCI origin "web service".
-Parameter name for this origin contains web service definition name with optional arguments and path to document element that has to be retrieved (or PCRE compliant regex with one capture group for text responses).
+Metric name for this origin contains web service definition name with optional arguments and path to document element that has to be retrieved (or PCRE compliant regex with one capture group for text responses).